sciZer0/7/v/README.md

 <h1>10 &nbsp Contributors</h1>

-On the Vote Blockchain, in the list, there are 100 (up to 150) Contributors who can be contributing in the Vote blockchain.
+On the Vote Blockchain, there are 100 Contributors in the list who can be contributing in the Vote blockchain.

 Each Contributor can be contributing in the Vote blockchain necessarily in two roles simultaneously: